A. Student-Faculty Compact

 - Grievances submitted to this Committee shall state in detail the nature of the complaint,

-the underlying factual allegations, and the relief being sought; attached shall be
+the underlying factual allegations, and the relief sought; attached shall be the student's

-the student's letter of complaint to the Associate Dean for Academic Affairs and the
+letter of complaint to the Associate Dean for Academic Affairs and the latter's reply.

-- Upon receipt of a grievance, the Committee shall immediately call a hearing.
-The grievant
+- Upon receipt of a grievance, the Committee shall call a hearing in a timely manner.

-shall be entitled to attend, to make an oral statement, to call witnesses, to introduce
+The grievant shall be entitled to attend, make an oral statement, call witnesses,

-documentary evidence, to be represented by counsel or a friend, and/or to waive any
+introduce documentary evidence, be represented by counsel or a friend, or waive any

-or all of these rights.
-The opposite party shall have the same rights.
-The Committee
+these rights.
+The opposing party shall have the same rights.
+The Committee shall also

-shall also have the power, on its own motion, to call witnesses and receive evidence.
+have the power, on its own motion, to call witnesses and receive evidence.
+The hearing

 - At the close of the hearing, the Committee shall go into executive session to discuss the merits of the grievance and to prepare a written decision thereon; such decision shall contain a finding of facts, the Committee's reason for granting or denying the grievance, and an indication of the appropriate remedy.
-Copies of the decision shall be given to all parties and a copy, with all personal references omitted, shall be posted at an appropriate place in the Law School.
+Copies of the decision shall be given to all parties.

 - The Student/Faculty Grievance Committee shall consist of two faculty members and one student, each of whom shall be selected in the manner prescribed by the faculty by-laws.
 The Chair shall be the faculty member on the committee with the greatest seniority at the Law School.

 - Decisions of the Committee shall be subject to approval, disapproval, or modification by the faculty by the Law School.
 Such review shall be limited to the record as developed below and the decision of the Committee shall not be disapproved or modified unless it is found to be clearly erroneous.
-The decision by the faculty shall be deemed final.
+The decision by the faculty is not reviewable

-- The time periods described herein shall be computed on the basis of "regular school days," which shall thus include days on which classes are scheduled and the final examination period.
-All times specified under the various provisions of this procedure shall not be extended and the failure to exercise any right provided for herein within the time specified shall be deemed a waiver of such right.
+- The time periods described herein shall be calculated based on "regular school days," which include days on which classes are scheduled and the final examination period.
+All times specified under the various provisions of this procedure shall not be extended, and the failure to exercise any right provided for herein within the time specified shall be deemed a waiver of such right.